lni/dragonboat/docs/storage.md

 ```

 See [README.md](https://github.com/lni/dragonboat/blob/master/README.md) for details on how to run all built-in tests using LevelDB.

+## Pebble ##

+[Pebble](https://github.com/cockroachdb/pebble) is a native Go key-value store currently being developed by [cockroachdb](https://github.com/cockroachdb) developers.
+Pebble is not production ready yet, it is [expected](https://github.com/cockroachdb/pebble/issues/233) to be production ready by Spring 2020.

+Dragonboat can already use Pebble to store Raft logs, the pebble support is experimental and not recommended for any production use.
+As a Go storage engine, Pebble completely avoids all CGO related issues and concerns mentioned above.
+We plan to eventually switch to use Pebble as the default storage engine once it is stable.

 ## Use custom storage solution ##